WalterZWang/EULP/README.md

 + ``LP_explorations.py`` module contains a class with methods to visualize load profiles
     * ``LoadProfileExplorations.line_plot``: Generates a line plot for a load profile
     * ``LoadProfileExplorations.heatmap``: Generates an annual heat map of a load profile
-    * ``LoadProfileExplorations.time_frequenc_ploty``: Generates a figure with both time-series line plot and frequency-domain spectrums
+    * ``LoadProfileExplorations.time_frequenc_plot``: Generates a figure with both time-series line plot and frequency-domain spectrums

 + ``LP_clustering.py`` module contains a class with methods to cluster load profiles (with time- and frequency- features)